alesya-h/linux_detect_tablet_mode/README.md

 ## Installation

-1. Install ruby (most likely you already have it preinstalled)
+1. Install ruby and stdbuf (most likely you already have them preinstalled)
 2. Clone it somewhere, and optionally symlink `watch_tablet` into any directory in your $PATH
 3. Copy a config file into `~/.config/watch_tablet.yml`
 4. Adjust the config (see below)